mrcagney/kml2geojson/README.rst

 - one or several GeoJSON files and
 - one JSON file containing the KML styles

-Much of the code is a translation in Python of the Node.js package `togeojson <https://github.com/mapbox/togeojson>`_.
+Much of the code is a translation into Python of the Node.js package `togeojson <https://github.com/mapbox/togeojson>`_.